21 Panel data

 In Chapter 3, we explored the test_scores

 data set.
-There we used a number of approaches, including one where we estimated the effect size using a difference-in-difference estimator with grade and individual fixed effects as 15.736.
+There we used a number of approaches, including one where we estimated the effect size using a difference-in-differences estimator with grade and individual fixed effects as 15.736.

 We can now reveal that the test_scores

-data set is simulated using the function get_test_scores()
+data sets were simulated using the function get_test_scores()

 , with the default values for each of its arguments: effect_size = 15